coconutEgg/KoKoKuant/README.md

 # KoKoKuant
-Kokokuant, an interesting trading platform
+Kokokuant, an interesting trading platform.
+You are welcomed to join the community to contribute to the project